fex-to/provider-icons/README.md

 ## Many thanks

-Some of the source code was borrowed from another repository.
-I reserve the right to point to the source:
+Some of the provider code was borrowed from another repository.
+I reserve the right to point to the provider:

 - **Author**: Paweł Kuna
 - **Repository**: https://github.com/tabler/tabler-icons